Lance-Cruz/fpga-vga-verilog/index.md

 ### **Simulation**

-As you can see there is not many differences between my simulation and the one we did with the template, only thing to take note off is that our red, green, and blue are all f's which translate to the colour white.
+In terms of simulation, you can see there is not many differences between my simulation and the one we did with the template.
+The only thing to take note of is that our red, green, and blue are all f's which translate to the colour white.
 This is because our background is set to white and my image is position at the center of the screen.
-I would need to run my simulation for a very long time for a change to occur.
+I would need to run my simulation for a very long time for a change to occur or place my image at the top left corner to see a change occur quicker.

 Simulation of my design
 <img src="https://raw.githubusercontent.com/Lance-Cruz/fpga-vga-verilog/main/docs/assets/images/ProjectVGADesignSimulation.png">

 ### **Synthesis**

-For our synthesis and implentation, we can see a difference between this one and the one given to us by the template.
+When I ran the synthesis and implementation for my design, I noticed a clear difference between the synthesized netlist for my project and the original template.

 Synthesis of my design

 <img src="https://raw.githubusercontent.com/Lance-Cruz/fpga-vga-verilog/main/docs/assets/images/ProjectVGADesignSynthesis.png">

 Upon inspecting the new design we can see that there are various lookup tables and registers implemented.
-This is because our smiley pixel-art emoji face logic is built from many conditional if/else statements, which is synthesizes using lookup tables, while the parts of the design that run with a clock like counters and syncs' are implemented with registers.
+This is because our smiley pixel-art emoji face logic is built from many conditional if/else statements, which is synthesizes using lookup tables, while the parts of the design that run with a clock, such as the counters and syncs are implemented with registers.

-Close up view of my synthesis
+Close-up view of my synthesis
 <img src="https://raw.githubusercontent.com/Lance-Cruz/fpga-vga-verilog/main/docs/assets/images/ProjectVGADesignSynthesisCloseUp.png">

 ### **Demonstration**

-Below is the various stages of my design up till completion.
+Below are some screenshots of the projects progression, from the first few rows being filled in, to the completed design of the smiley face pixel art.

 Progress of the project with the first five rows.
 <img src="https://raw.githubusercontent.com/Lance-Cruz/fpga-vga-verilog/main/docs/assets/images/ProjectProgress1.jpg">